Clicky

 FEAR OF CONFINED SPACES

-This is the condition technically known as claustrophobia.
-In my experience it is very often linked to fears around travelling in vehicles, whether cars or public transport such as buses, trains, and especially airplanes.
-People feel especially “trapped” or confined if they’re in a vehicle which is stuck in a traffic jam.
-Although they’re not actually locked in, they feel they cannot jump out because this would leave their car blocking the road.
-Likewise in a bus or train, you cannot make it stop except by pulling the emergency alarm, which would cause great embarrassment, and many people fear embarrassment even more than physical danger.
-In an underground train you cannot get out at all unless the train is at a station, and trains do sometimes stop unexpectedly between stations, sometimes without any announcement of the reasons.
-And in an aircraft of course you cannot possibly get out until the plane has landed!
-I’ve never known anyone to get claustrophobia on a ship, I assume this is because you can always go up on deck.
+This is called claustrophobia.
+Fear of confined spaces is very often linked to fears around travelling in vehicles, whether cars or public transport such as buses, trains, and especially airplanes.
+People feel especially “trapped” or confined if they’re stuck in a traffic jam.
+They’re not actually locked in, but they feel they cannot jump out because this would leave their car blocking the road.
+Likewise in a bus or train, you cannot make it stop except by pulling the emergency alarm.

-Although some people have no fear at all even in very constricted spaces, and enjoy exploring underground passages and caves, most of us don’t actually like being in confined spaces.
+Most of us don’t actually like being in confined spaces.
 Humans are adapted to live in open spaces.
 However we can tolerate a confined space for a few hours if for instance we need to get somewhere in an airplane.
 Problems arise when we actually fear the confined space enough to trigger a fight-or-flight reaction.

 I’ve explained the fight-flight reaction in more detail HERE.